Last Update: Jan 27th, 2026

 Volunteer Techs who are found to be misconfiguring administrative endpoints, and thus exposing them to the internet, will be removed from their position and possibly banned from the projects all together.
 Network and server management integrity is the top priority for our services and routing gear.

-Volunteer Techs are forbidden from sharing their access tokens, network profiles or any other project data.
-They are not allowed to stream, record video of or share pictures or screenshots of themselves working on the network or any project services.
-If found to be doing such, they will be banned from the projects and network right away with no possible recourse.
-While pretty much all of our documentation may requested by our Volunteer Techs and project members, certain data sets are not to be shared under any circumstance as they are critical to the security and operational status of our network and routing gear.
+Volunteer Techs are forbidden from sharing their access tokens, network profiles or any other secure project data.
+Pretty much all of our documentation may requested by our Volunteer Techs and project members, though certain data sets are not to be shared under any circumstance as they are critical to the security and operational status of our network and services.

-Project members, project guest and end users are not allowed to share their account(s) details with anyone not listed on their request for service(s) and the email of approval for their request.
+Project members are not allowed to share their account(s) details with anyone not listed on their request for service(s) and the email of approval for their request.
 Your account(s) and service(s) are intended for your own personal use only and shall not be shared outside of your homelab or personal devices.
 You are fully responsible for all communications and data that traverse our network in relation to your account(s), service(s) and network access profile(s).

-In the event that Marbled Fennec Networks receives any complaints about project member, project guest or end user activities, our Volunteer Techs at FurrIX will begin an investigation that may involve the temporary monitoring of said network traffic and data.
-If said project member, project guest or end user is found to be in violation of our policies, their access to service(s) and account(s) will be restricted while we try to contact them for a resolution.
-Failing contact, said project member, project guest or end user’s service(s) and account(s) will be terminated.
+In the event that Marbled Fennec Networks receives any complaints about project member activities, our Volunteer Techs will begin an investigation that may involve the temporary monitoring of said network traffic and data, with or without assistance from our upstream providers.
+If said project member is found to be in violation of our policies, their access to service(s) and account(s) will be restricted while we try to contact them for a resolution.
+Failing contact, said project member service(s) and account(s) will be terminated.

 OUTRIGHT BANNED COMMUNICATIONS

-Marbled Fennec Networks, in adherence to our agreement with FurrIX, does not allow project members, project guest or end users to operate TOR nodes of any type, mail servers or relays, public proxies or torrent services.
-If a project member, project guest or end user is found to be operating such, their access to the network and service(s) will be terminated without notice and said individual will be banned from requesting future account(s) or service(s).
+Marbled Fennec Networks does not allow project members or guest to operate TOR nodes of any type, mail servers or relays, public proxies or torrent services.
+If a project member is found to be operating such, their access to the network and service(s) will be terminated without notice and said individual will be banned from requesting future account(s) or service(s).

-FurrIX does not permit the operation of SMTP (email) servers by project members, project guest or end users.
-Due to the effort that we have spent to keep our network ranges clean and off of blocklist, we will not respond to support request to unblock ports 25, 465, and 587.
+FurrIX, our upstream network provider, does not permit the operation of SMTP (email) servers by project members of their virtual internet exchange.
+Due to the effort they have spent to keep our network ranges clean and off of blocklist, they will not respond to support request to unblock ports 25, 465, and 587.
 Traffic on these ports is blocked both at the edge and internally in our routing stack.
-Furthermore, the attempted operation of services on these ports will trigger alerts in our NMS, causing our Volunteer Techs to act on the alerts to ensure these ports remain unusable.

 As part of our agreement with FurrIX, Marbled Fennec Networks operates an NMS (Network Monitoring System) that handles various task such as but not limited to: traffic accounting per subnet, interface throughput monitoring, error alerting, uptime and outage tracking as well as all related stats.
 All routers, bridges and VMs operated by FurrIX are enrolled in the NMS.
 All services, physical servers and VMs operated by Marbled Fennec Networks are enrolled in the NMS.
 This is not optional and under the current agreement, both projects are required to enroll all of their project related gear into the NMS for monitoring and alerting.
 Additionally, to augment the NMS, all of FurrIX’s routers are running NTopNG.

-The network operated by Marbled Fennec Networks and FurrIX is not meant to be a replacement for a commercial transit provider.
-The services on our network are provided by hobbyist who maintain the network out of their own pockets and ask that our project members, project guest and end users be mindful of the network and its resources.
-Abuse of the projects or our network will not be tolerated.
-We have hard limits on our transit and network speeds for the connections to the outside world that we have to be mindful of and work to ensure fair use of.
+The network operated by Marbled Fennec Networks is not meant to be a replacement for a commercial services provider.
+The services on our network are provided by hobbyist who maintain the project out of their own pockets and ask that our project members be mindful of the network and server resources.
+Abuse of the project resources will not be tolerated.
+We have hard limits on our transit speeds for the connections to the outside world that we have to be mindful of and work to ensure fair use of, as well as server CPU time, memory and storage limits.

 You may not use our network to invade another person’s privacy; access or attempt to access any internet host which you do not have permission; to hack, crack or otherwise gain access to any other internet host; to share data or software that you do not have the rights to; use or access packet sniffers or similar tools; send unsolicited mail; restrict or inhibit any other member from using or enjoying our network; harass any other persons or groups; impersonate other persons or groups; or use any internet host in a way that is not authorized by its operators.